clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/8-exercise-connect-two-azure-virtual-networks-global.md

-In this unit, you will configure enable connectivity between the CoreServicesVnet and the ManufacturingVnet by adding peerings to allow traffic flow.
+In this unit, you will configure connectivity between the CoreServicesVnet and the ManufacturingVnet by adding peerings to allow traffic flow.

 ## Create a Virtual Machine to test the configuration